jtm2021/J-Weddings/README.md

 A website for a wedding company that specializes elegant and beautiful weddings.
 It consists of common multiple pages of a website.

 ## Images
-This repository contains a collection of high-quality images from [Pexels](https://pexels.com/).
+This repository contains a collection of high-quality images from [Pexels](https://pexels.com/) and [Unsplash](https://unsplash.com/).

 ## Typography
 External fonts were imported from [Google Fonts](https://fonts.google.com/).
 The fonts used are Euphoria Script and Montserrat.